timoxley/enode/README.md

 })
 ```

-### Creating a client with an API and connecting to a server
+### Creating a Client with an API and connecting to a Server

 ```javascript